 Putin keeps key ministers in new Russian government

-Russian President Vladimir Putin appointed a new government on Tuesday, keeping key officials including the ministers of foreign affairs and defence.
-The list of appointments released by the Kremlin showed Foreign Minister Sergei Lavrov and Defence Minister Sergei Shoigu would be staying on in the government.
+But he replaced several officials in charge of social affairs, including the ministers of health, education, labour and economic development.
+Putin has said the government of new Prime Minister Mikhail Mishustin should focus on boosting Russia's economy and improving living standards.

+"I sincerely wish you success... it is in the interests of the entire country," Putin said during a televised meeting with the new cabinet.
+Foreign Minister Sergei Lavrov and Defence Minister Sergei Shoigu -- both staunch Putin allies and key policy figures -- held on to their positions, as well as the finance and energy ministers, Anton Siluanov and Alexander Novak.

-The government of Putin's longtime ally Dmitry Medvedev resigned last Wednesday, a few hours after the president announced a series of constitutional reforms.
-He was replaced the next day by Mikhail Mishustin, the little-known head of Russia's tax service.
+The government of Putin's longtime ally Dmitry Medvedev resigned last week, a few hours after the president announced the constitutional reforms.
+Medvedev was replaced the next day by Mishustin, the little-known head of Russia's tax service.

-"I sincerely wish you success... it is in the interests of the entire country," Putin said in televised meeting with the new cabinet members.
-Finance Minister Anton Siluanov and Energy Minister Alexander Novak also kept their posts, though several ministers dealing with social policy were replaced.

-Putin's announcement last week shocked Russia's political establishment and critics have suggested the changes are aimed at allowing the president to hold on to power after his current Kremlin term expires in 2024.
+The reforms will transfer some authority to parliament, including the power to choose the prime minister, and beef up the role of an advisory body called the State Council, potentially headed by Putin.
+Critics say Putin, 67, could use that position to continue to shape domestic and foreign policy after his fourth Kremlin term expires in 2024.

+Mishustin promised "real changes" as he was approved by parliament last week, echoing language Putin had used in his state of the nation address announcing the reforms.
+Medvedev's approval rating collapsed in recent years as the economy stagnated and Russians saw a drop in their disposable income.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)